-Physician/Practitioner services, including doctor's office visits

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment

-Certain telehealth services, including:

-- Primary Care visits

-- Cold and flu symptoms

-- Bronchitis and other respiratory infections

-- Sinus infections

-- Pinkeye

-- Ear infections

-- Allergies

-- Migraines

-- Rashes and other skin irritations

-- Urinary tract infections

-- You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Members must use BlueCareOnDemandSM for this service.

-- All you need is your computer or mobile device to see a doctor any time, day or night.
-During your video visit, the doctor will ask questions, answer questions, diagnose your symptoms and, if appropriate, call in a prescription to your local pharmacy.
-From your computer, go to www.BlueCareOnDemandSC.com.
-From your mobile phone or tablet, download the "Blue CareOnDemand" app for your Apple or Android device.
+What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office In-network: visits You pay a \$0 copay for each Covered services include: visit in a primary care physician's office Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory You pay a \$30 copay for each surgical center, hospital outpatient department, or any visit in a specialist's office other location You pay a \$0 copay for each Consultation, diagnosis, and treatment by a specialist primary care physician Basic hearing and balance exams performed by your telehealth visit via specialist, if your doctor orders it to see if you need BlueCareOnDemandSM medical treatment You pay a \$0 copay for each Certain telehealth services, including: urgent care telehealth visit Primary Care visits via BlueCareOnDemandSM Cold and flu symptoms You pay a \$40 copay for each Bronchitis and other respiratory infections individual session for Sinus infections psychiatric services telehealth Pinkeye visit via Ear infections BlueCareOnDemandSM Allergies You pay a \$40 copay for each Migraines individual session for mental Rashes and other skin irritations health specialty telehealth Urinary tract infections visit via You have the option of getting these services BlueCareOnDemandSM through an in-person visit or by telehealth.
+If In addition to the applicable you choose to get one of these services by office visit cost share, the telehealth, you must use a network provider following cost shares may who offers the service by telehealth.
+Members also apply: must use BlueCareOnDemandSM for this service.
+You pay a \$0 copay for each Medicare-covered lab service All you need is your computer or mobile device to see a doctor any time, day or night.
+You pay 20% coinsurance for During your video visit, the doctor will ask each Medicare-covered questions, answer questions, diagnose your simple x-ray symptoms and, if appropriate, call in a You pay 20% coinsurance for prescription to your local pharmacy.
+From Medicare-covered medical your computer, go to supplies www.BlueCareOnDemandSC.com.
+From your mobile phone or tablet, download the "Blue You pay a \$50 copay for CareOnDemand" app for your Apple or Medicare-covered blood service